Meaning of Shoulder Stand Pose

 The science behind Shoulder Stand Pose

-The chest should be pressed against the chin, but without straining the neck.
+The chest should be pressed against the chin without straining the neck.
 This ensures proper blood flow into the thyroid region.
-The legs should be vertical and straight yet they should be relaxed and tension-free so that proper drainage of blood happens in the head region.
+The legs should be vertical, straight yet relaxed, and tension-free to ensure adequate blood drainage in the head region.

 Video of Shoulder Stand Pose

-- The video of Sarvangasana has been made in a very simple and easy way to help to understand the practitioners.
+- The video of Sarvangasana has been made very simple and easy to help understand the practitioners.

-- It has been developed after the discussion with many yoga experts and teachers.
+- It has been developed after a discussion with many yoga experts and teachers.

 - Extensive research has also been carried out while making the video.